jyblackshaw/Ellers-Maze-Algorithm/README.md

 1. Clone or download this Unity project.
 2. Open the project in Unity.
 3. Attach the EllerMazeGenerator script to a GameObject in your scene.
+4. Attach the Custom_Grid script to a GameObject in your scene.
-4. Configure the parameters in the inspector as desired.
+5. Configure the parameters in the inspector as desired.
-5. Run the Unity scene to visualize Eller's Maze Algorithm in action.
+6. Run the Unity scene to visualize Eller's Maze Algorithm in action.

 ## How the Algorithm Works